Placeholder-Software/wasmbox/docs/basics/epochinterruption.md

 var handle = config.GetEpochGroup();

 if (handle == null)
-    throw new NotImplementedException("EpochGroup handle is null if config.UseEpochInterruption is false!");
+    throw new NotImplementedException("handle is null if config.UseEpochInterruption is false!");

 handle.SetEpoch(Time.frameCount);
 ```